Kodi Review: Using Kodi (XBMC) To Watch TV, Sports, & MoreBy Steph Myers / November 30, 2016 / Tags: Kodi, Reviews

 First, we are reviewing the official version of Kodi that you can download on kodi.tv.
 Some people may buy a device (like Amazon Fire Stick) that comes with Kodi already installed.
 This is NOT what we’re reviewing here.
 Kodi has been altered when purchased in this form and tends to be very buggy and crummy.
 So stay away from buying any device with Kodi loaded on it by some “developer.”
 Here’s the easy way to install Kodi on Amazon Fire TV and Fire Stick if you want to use it on those streaming devices.

 It’s free to download and free to use.
-Even most of the add-ons are free.
+Even most of the add-ons are free — including the ones that let you watch free TV.
 It doesn’t get any better than that.

-For compatibility, Kodi gets another 5/5 stars.
-Kodi works on lots of different devices: Android, iOS, Mac and Windows computers, Amazon Fire devices, and more.
+For compatibility, Kodi gets another 10/10 stars.
+Kodi works on lots of different devices: Android, iOS, Mac and Windows computers, Amazon Fire devices, Android TV boxes, and others.
 It’s very easy to download and install.

 While Kodi is intuitive for the most part, it loses a star because finding the content you want to watch on Kodi can be tricky.
 Sometimes, it’s downright frustrating.